Home Collections Best SBI Mutual Funds in India 2025: Top SBI MF Schemes

 Mr. R. Srinivasan – Chief Investment Officer (CIO) – Equity

-Mr. R. Srinivasan has over 30 years of experience in the financial services space.
-He has been with SBI Funds Management Limited since 2009, where he directly manages several equity funds.
-Previously, he was the Head of Equity.
-Mr. Srinivasan holds a postgraduate degree in Commerce and an MFM from the University of Mumbai.
+With over 30 years in financial services, Mr. Srinivasan joined SBI Funds Management in 2009 and directly manages equity funds.
+He holds a postgraduate degree in Commerce and an MFM from Mumbai University.

 Mr. Rajeev Radhakrishnan – Chief Investment Officer (CIO) – Fixed Income